AFixt/meetabl-api/description.md

-# AccessMeet Description
+# meetabl Description

-Accessmeet is a responsive + accessible microsaas booking UI (WCAG 2.2 AA/AAA compliant) designed to compete with Calendly and other inaccessble calendar booking products.
+meetabl is a responsive + accessible microsaas booking UI (WCAG 2.2 AA/AAA compliant) designed to compete with Calendly and other inaccessble calendar booking products.

 ## Core Features in MVP